“Saturn is determined to

-“Gotta full-out script—my agent’s all over it—swear to god.”
+“Gotta full-out script—my agent’s all over it—best believe.”

 One Mecca Java table to our left, a pair of would-be cinemauteurs shuffled several sheets of photocopied paper back and forth—fringe screen scribes well past their primetime windows of opportunity.
 Sharkskin suit vests over Aqua and Dreamworks t-shirts respectively: They reeked of cigarette smoke and secreted schnapps, even from here.
 Perhaps denizens of some tired North Beach haunt, they must have spun over through the Broadway tunnel for a hit of StreetJazz, marginally reliving their Keystone Corner nights.

 The phlegmish, craggier of the two looked like he had hitchhiked down the yellow brick road to West Hollywood far too often, coming back north empty promised every time.
 His longhaired, acne-pocked fellow gaffer bore the medallion of a late-shift cabbie, with a scratched-out screen treatment of his own, based primarily on long hours trolling The Beach and SOMA clubs for ditzy, overloaded fares.
 An admonition from back in the day shot to mind: Beware of bereted gadflies sporting beards.